Happy Easter! Gold-encrusted, Greek, Super-slow-cooked Lamb

 The main problem with this dish is that you have to remember to put it in the oven!
 I once forgot on Easter Saturday evening to put the meat in for Easter Sunday lunch and we ended up having to eat it for lunch on Easter Monday.
 On another occasion I forgot to put the meat in again and I had to cook it for four hours in a temperature of 180ºC – it was still alright.

-It’s pretty elastic in terms of time in fact – rather than cooking it for 16 hours, it seems fine even after 24.
+It’s pretty elastic in terms of time in fact – rather than cooking it for 16 hours, it seems fine even after 24 (in fact, the best version of this was achieved for Easter 2022 with a 26 hour lamb).
 If you want to serve it for dinner you can put it in the oven just before you go to bed the previous day.

 The meat is cooked very slowly (perfect for an Aga owner) which makes it melt-in-the-mouth tender, and the yoghurt keeps in the flavour and the juices.
 It also contributes to the fantastic gravy.